 The best type of protein powder post-workout is whey protein due to its molecular makeup and speed of entry into the blood stream.
 Compared to the other proteins on the market, whey is one of the fastest digesting proteins.

 Milk protein is made up of 80% Casein proteins and 20% Whey proteins.
-Whey is preferred due to the large amounts of branched-chain amino acids as well as the full spectrum of amino acids making up the building blocks you need to build muscle in addition to the reduced level of allergens found in Whey as opposed to Casein.
+Whey is preferred due to the large amounts of branched-chain amino acids as well as the full spectrum of amino acids making up the building blocks you need to build muscle but due to the the level of allergens found in both may predetermine a preferred choice.